How do you lose weight after 50?

-A 9-month study shows that strength training increases metabolism (with variability between individuals, depending on factors like thyroid hormones and fat-free mass).
+A 9-month study shows that strength or resistance training increases metabolism, with some variability depending on individual factors like thyroid hormones and fat-free mass.

-You can even do strength training exercises at home to avoid having to waste a lot of time going to the gym.
-Just use kettlebells or your body weight and you’re good to go.
+You can even do strength training exercises at home if you want to skip the gym.
+Use kettlebells, dumbbells or just your own body weight and you’re good to go.

 6. Drink water (this tip will help you keep the habit)

 Drinking water is a great way to lose weight.

 The old recommendation to drink eight glasses of water per day is likely outdated.
 According to the Mayo Clinic, men should drink around 15 cups of water per day and women 11 cups per day.
 This recommendation will depend on many factors such as living in a warmer climate, exercise level and any health conditions.
 You should consult your doctor if you’re unsure of your ideal fluid goal.
 When in doubt, gauge your hydration by your urine color, which should be pale and not strong-smelling.

 Some research, like this smaller study that assessed 14 study participants, showed that drinking water improved metabolism.
 In the study, drinking 500 milliliters of water increased participants’ metabolic rate by 30%.

 But if you don’t love drinking water, it can be hard to keep the habit.
 An easy way to make water more interesting is to make infused water; add herbs like mint, a bit of lemon juice and even sliced fruit for an interesting and healthy change to help keep your water intake up.

 What’s the next step?
 To get accountable.
 That’s what we’ll look at next.